nakib33/Super-Store-Customer-Segmentation-using-RFM-Segmentation-in-SQL/README.md

   GROUP BY Region;
 ```
 **Result:**

 ![Orders by Region](Image/1.png)

-This query counts the number of orders in each region, providing insights into regional sales performance.
+NOTE:This query counts the number of orders in each region, providing insights into regional sales performance.
 Such information is valuable for regional sales strategies and resource allocation.

 4. Top 10 Customers by Sales